Aditya-Nair07/ayurvedic-herb-traceability-/PROJECT_OVERVIEW.md

-# Ayurvedic Herb Traceability System - Project Overview
+# BioTrace System - Project Overview

 ## 🌿 Project Summary

-The **Ayurvedic Herb Traceability System** is a comprehensive blockchain-based solution designed to ensure complete transparency, authenticity, and compliance in the supply chain of Ayurvedic herbs.
+The **BioTrace System** is a comprehensive blockchain-based solution designed to ensure complete transparency, authenticity, and compliance in supply chains.
 Built with modern technologies including Hyperledger Fabric, IPFS, React, and Node.js, this system provides end-to-end traceability from harvest to consumer.

 ## 🎯 Key Features